 Oberlin is the effective midpoint of a 15-mile, bike-dedicated stretch of the North Coast Inland Trail.
 The trail is popular with locals and visitors of all ages.
 From Oberlin you can head west to Kipton or east-northeast towards Elyria.
 Along the 13 miles from Elyria to Kipton, riders ascend less than 11' per mile making it a family-friendly route.
 There are 14 parks and reservoirs in Oberlin featuring a variety of outdoor experiences.

 Oberlin offers unique shopping experiences.
 Browse through one of the only remaining Ben Franklin stores in the country and walk around the corner to Watson's Hardware, founded in 1895.
 Pick up an Oberlin Visitors Guide at the Oberlin Business Partnership office at 23 East College Street and enjoy walking our downtown.
-Below is a listing of a few of our downtown shops.
+Check out our retail shops in the member directory.